BSc (Hons) Financial Technology

 Course structure

-• For domestic students, the course structure follows the Chinese higher education system and is based on a four-year programme.
+The degree is offered as a four-year course in AY2627.
+The course structure follows both the Chinese and UK higher education system and is based on a four-year course.

 Note: Course structures may be subject to change.
 The final version will be confirmed by the commencement of each academic year in September.
 For the most up-to-date and detailed course structure, please refer to the online course catalogue.